Annapurna Base Camp Trek Distance

 Those few months comprise the best conditions for a trekker's adventure since most trails are accessible and, therefore, provide clear visibility.

 March to May: This is considered one of the best seasons for trekking in the Himalayas.
-Generally, the weather will be warm, and day temperature can range from 10°C to 20°C.
+Generally, the weather will be warm, and the daily temperature can range from 10°C to 20°C.

 As you will be gaining altitude, it gets easier to trek comfortably.
 Spring is a wildflower-blooming season in the region, hence very picturesque along the trail.

-Temperatures are warm during the daytime at relatively low altitudes, though it remain cold but bearable at higher altitudes.
+Temperatures are warm during the daytime at relatively low altitudes, though they remain cold but bearable at higher altitudes.
 Trails are dry with a low risk of heavy rainfall.

 Autumn, September to November: During autumn, the weather is usually stable and with clearer skies.
-Days are sunny; temperature ranges from 12-18°C with no rain or at all very little.
+Days are sunny; the temperature ranges from 12 to 18°C with no rain or very little at all.

 However, as you go uphill, it gets cold, and for sure, one has to wear many layers on top of each other.